-The first coachbuilt Rolls-Royce orchestrated by Ayrspeed has now been in build for a year and is going well.
+The first coachbuilt Rolls-Royce orchestrated by Ayrspeed has now been in build for four years and is approaching completion.

 The coachbuilt Silver Wraiths had a long wheelbase of 133” compared to the MkVI and Silver Dawn’s more reasonable 120”.
 This chassis allows plenty of length for either a large Phantom-style open four-seat tourer or a truly spectacular two-door speedster.